A Translator’s DipTrans Exam Experience

 The DipTrans isn’t easy to pass, especially not with flying colours.
 But I think professional translators stand in much better stead to pass than those without much experience.
 Because there are some parts of the translation process that you just learn how to do mechanically.

-One way to get yourself ready for the DipTrans exam is to study with me.
-On my Advanced Spanish-to-English translation course I help you prepare for the DipTrans and give you plenty of practice.
-You get sample translations from me, the opportunity to collaborate with other trainees and guidance on how to get even more practice.
-If you want to be a professional translator or improve your standing in the industry, then get in touch to do your free level test.
+One way to get yourself ready for the DipTrans exam is to do our Advanced Spanish-to-English translation course.
+Get help to prepare for the DipTrans along with plenty of practice.
+You get detailed feedback, sample translations, the opportunity to study with other trainees and three tutorials with me.
+If you want to be a professional translator or improve your standing in the industry, then the DipTrans is a great option.
+Do your free level test.